Breast cancer survival stats and trends – There is hope!

 Celebrating my 10-year “cancerversary” earlier this year prompted me to look at the breast cancer survival stats and how much progress has been made in the fight against breast cancer.

-Before I continue, I acknowledge that, although we’ve seen a positive trend in breast cancer survival stats over time, cancer is unpredictable and outcomes vary.
+Before I continue, I acknowledge that, although we’ve seen a positive trend in breast cancer survival stats over time, cancer is unpredictable.
+Outcomes vary.
 Even the best prognosis can turn out to be no match for the beast that is breast cancer.
-On the other side, miracles happen and people with a poor prognosis end up in remission, and sometimes even cured.
+On the other hand, miracles happen and people with a poor prognosis end up in remission, and sometimes even cured.

 How much progress has been made?